wdi-team-project/nozama-client/README.md

 ## User Stories

-- As a user I want to be able to log in, log out so that I can save my products to purchase later
+- As a user I want to be able to log in, log out so that I can save my products to purchase late
 - As a user I want to see what you’re selling so that I know what kind of website I’m at (e-commerce)
 - As a user I want to add products to my cart so they can purchase them all at once
 - As a user I want ways to navigate out of every page so that I’m never stuck/rat-trapped
 - As a user I want to be able to actually purchase my products
 - As a user I want my cart to show my products, quantities, costs
 - As a user I want to be able to add multiple of one product to my cart or remove products from my cart
 - As a user I want to be able to edit my cart so that I can add more or delete from my cart before I check out
 - As a user I want to be able to contact customer service if I have any questions about the products or checkout process
 - As user I want there to be uniformity in product listings so I can easily find the information I need
 - As an admin I want users to only be able to add products to a cart when tehy’re logged in for simplicity of process
 - As an admin I want orders to show up in an orders collection when customers purchase their cart